AmirAli5/100DaysOfMLCode/README.md

 ## Day 48: December 23 , 2018
 #### Today's Progress : Recommendation System for Movies in Pytorch using the Boltzmann Machine (continous)

+## Day 49: December 24 , 2018
+#### Today's Progress : Recommendation System for Movies in Pytorch using the Boltzmann Machine (complete)